 NIKE, Inc.'s (NIKE) commitment to serving athletes everywhere has taught us that equality on the field is a powerful catalyst to driving equality off the field.
 NIKE supports human rights as defined by the Universal Declaration of Human Rights, which recognizes that "all human beings are born free and equal in dignity and rights".
 We work to elevate human potential through our products, partnerships and operations, something that cannot be accomplished without a fundamental respect for human rights throughout NIKE's operations.
-We expect the same from our suppliers, and we focus on working with long-term, strategic suppliers that demonstrate a commitment to engaging their workers, providing safe working conditions and advancing environmental responsibility.
+We expect the same from our suppliers, and we focus on working with long-term, strategic suppliers that demonstrate a commitment to engaging their workers, providing safe working conditions and advancing environmental responsibility in accordance with NIKE's Code of Conduct and Code Leadership Standards.
 This includes working to combat risks of forced labor.

 This statement is being furnished pursuant to the UK Modern Slavery Act, the Australian Modern Slavery Act and the California Transparency in Supply Chains Act.
 This statement discusses NIKE's global business practices to address forced labor.
-It encompasses NIKE, Inc. and its consolidated subsidiaries because we take a global approach to forced labor, human rights and compliance.
+It encompasses NIKE.
+Inc. and its consolidated subsidiaries because we take a global approach to forced labor, human rights and compliance.
 However, not all of our consolidated subsidiaries are subject to the UK Modern Slavery Act, the Australian Modern Slavery Act and the California Transparency in Supply Chains Act.
 As used in this statement, forced labor includes modern slavery, prison labor, indentured labor, bonded labor, human trafficking, or other similar conduct.
-For more information on NIKE's commitment to sustainability and human rights, please see our annual Impact Report.
+For more information on NIKE's commitment to sustainability and human rights, please see our annual Impact Report a mix of independent distributors, licensees and sales representatives in virtually all countries around the world.
+Virtually all of our products are manufactured by independent contract suppliers.
+To learn more about NIKE, view our annual and quarterly reports on the NIKE Investor site.
+We are growing our business through long-term relationships with suppliers that are committed to our strict standards of sustainability and human rights, product excellence and compliance through NIKE-owned retail stores and through digital platforms, to retail accounts and through with local laws.
+Our sourcing strategy prioritizes and favors suppliers that show demonstrable leadership in corporate responsibility and sustainability, seeking to move beyond minimum standards.
+As part of our growth strategy, we seek suppliers who drive sustainable business growth by minimizing their environmental impacts, fostering a strong culture of safety and developing an engaged and valued workforce.
+NIKE discloses the independent finished good and material suppliers used to manufacture

+STRUCTURE NIKE is the largest seller of athletic footwear and apparel in the world.
+We sell our products

 II.
-NIKE OVERVIEW AND SUPPLY CHAIN STRUCTURE
+NIKE OVERVIEW AND SUPPLY CHAIN